Skip to main content

 Back to Contents

-5.10 Board Decision
+5.10 Commission's Decision

 5.10.1 Timeliness

-There is a duty on the Board to make its decision as expeditiously as is consistent with proper planning and sustainable development, and to avoid delays.
+There is a duty on the Commission to make its decision as expeditiously as is consistent with proper planning and sustainable development, and to avoid delays.
 There is a statutory objective to make decisions within 18 weeks beginning on the last day for making submissions or observations by the public following the applicant’s newspaper notice of intention to apply for permission.
-Where the Board cannot meet the statutory objective period it must serve notice in writing on the applicant, the relevant planning authority and any person who made submissions or observations and give a reason why it will not decide the case within that period.
+Where the Commission cannot meet the statutory objective period it must serve notice in writing on the applicant, the relevant planning authority and any person who made submissions or observations and give a reason why it will not decide the case within that period.
 It must also indicate a new date for making the decision.

 5.10.2 Types of Decision

-The Board may decide to:-
+The Commission may decide to:-

 • Grant permission with or without conditions,